-The Seacare Authority will continue to work closely with the Department of Employment and Workplace Relations through 2023-24 on the review of the Seacare scheme and broader issues of policy and scheme management.
+The Seacare Authority will continue to work closely with the Department of Employment and Workplace Relations through 2024-25 on the reform of the Seacare scheme and broader issues of policy and scheme management.

 Subsidiaries

 The Seacare Authority does not have any subsidiary bodies.